 Bonds such as green bonds (bond to fund energy-efficient projects), blue bonds (bond to fund marine protection), environmental impact bonds and ESG themed exchange-traded fund (ETF) have been launched in the past decade.

 ESG And The Indian Market.

 Talking of Asia and India, the growth in Asia has remained impressive at 32% whereas, in India, a rising interest in sustainability is seen due to multiple factors.

 These factors are categorized as push or pull factors.

 Factors such as regulatory requirements including mandatory business requirements are push factors.

 For example, regulatory requirement such as top 500 companies by market capitalization is required to drive the investor’s interest.

 2. Pull Factors

-These factors include certain phenomenon, such as increasing foreign investor interest.
-Foreign institutional investors are increasingly moving their portfolio towards companies which have sustainable businesses.
+These factors include certain phenomena, such as increasing foreign investor interest.
+Foreign institutional investors are increasingly moving their portfolios towards companies that have sustainable businesses.